plausible/website/jobs/infrastructure-engineer.md

 Hours: 20-40hrs / week<br />
 Compensation: €60-100k / year (assuming full-time)<br />

+**Thanks for your interest.
+This position has now been filled.
+Do follow us on [Twitter](https://twitter.com/plausiblehq) or [Mastodon](https://fosstodon.org/@plausible) to hear about any new job openings in the future.**

 ### Who we are

 Plausible Analytics is an open-source project dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.